djr303/marka/README.md

 # markajs
-A markdown viewer which allow for document exploration and hot-reloading of markdown files based on a file tree
+A markdown viewer which allows for document exploration and hot-reloading of markdown files based on a file tree and directory provided via command line

 # TODOs
+* Client chrome and design, fonts etc
+* File explorer
+* Directory watcher
+* Markdown parser
+* Valid markdown errors

-* Project strcuture
+* Hotreload